lizmat/EERPG/README.md

 DESCRIPTION
 ===========

-EERPG is an implementation of the "Emergent Economies for Role Playing Games" white paper by Jonathan Doran and Ian Parberry.
+The `EERPG` role provides all functionality shared by all objects in the `EERPG` distribution.

 AUTHOR
 ======

 Elizabeth Mattijsen <liz@wenzperl.nl>

+EERPG is an implementation of the "Emergent Economies for Role Playing Games" white paper by Jonathan Doran and Ian Parberry.

 Source can be located at: https://github.com/lizmat/EERPG .
 Comments and Pull Requests are welcome.